 - a high temperature, cough, headaches, sore throat, changes to sense of smell or taste

 Long COVID can affect your whole body and you may experience lots of different symptoms, either at once or at different times.
-If you’re experiencing lots of different symptoms, the first thing you should do is speak to your GP.
-They will first try to find out if there are any other possible causes of your symptoms.
+If you're worried about symptoms 4 weeks or more after having COVID-19, contact your GP.
+They will ask about your symptoms and the impact they’re having on your life.

 Call 999 if:

 It is especially important that you seek help if you have:

 - chest pain or tightness

 - depression causing thoughts of self-harm or neglect.

 These could potentially be serious, so it’s important that you get help as soon as possible.

 If you have another medical condition and it’s been getting worse since you’ve had COVID-19, please speak to your GP.

 If you’re living with longer-term symptoms of COVID-19, you might need more help and support than you’re currently getting.
 My Long COVID Needs is an assessment tool that helps prioritise your needs while recovering, with advice on what you should do next and the help you’re entitled to.

 After you've finished your assessment, it’s a good idea to print out your summary report and take it to your GP appointment.
 You can also download it as a PDF, which you could show on your phone or attach to an email.
 Your GP can look at your results and let you know what to do next.
 Showing your summary report to a health care professional may make it easier to get referred to local support services, such as a Long COVID Clinic, or help for problems such as work, money and mental wellbeing.